deepaksingh335/data-wrangling-project-WeRateDogs-Twitter-data-python/README.md

 My tasks in this project are as follows:

-Data wrangling, which consists of:
+1) Data wrangling, which consists of:

         Gathering data

         Assessing data

         Cleaning data

-Storing, analyzing, and visualizing your wrangled data Reporting on 1) your data wrangling efforts and 2) your data analyses and visualizations
+2) Storing, analyzing, and visualizing your wrangled data

+3) Reporting on (i)  data wrangling efforts and (ii) data analyses and visualizations

 Data Sources for this Project: